antononcube/Raku-Data-Importers/README.md

 # (chars => 2851 words => 416 lines => 38)
 ```

+**Remark:** The function `text-stats` is provided by this package, "Data::Importers".

-Here is a smple of the imported text:
+Here is a sample of the imported text:

 ```perl6
 $txt.lines[^6].join("\n")